pablo-abc/pablo.berganza.dev/resources/blog/2019-06-11-graphql-is-it-worth-the-switch/index.md

 }
 ```

-This assumes that there is a mutation called "createAccount" defined in the server.
+This assumes that there is a schema of the type "mutation" named "createAccount" defined in the server.
 This mutation is asking the server to create an account with the specified email and password, and following its creation to return its id and email.

 GraphQL shouldn't be considered an architectural style.
 It is more like a collection of tools that facilitate the development of an RPC style API (since you're always calling remote procedures).
 Even though, a GraphQL API shares some similarities with a REST API: